What is cancel culture - and who has been cancelled?

-You’ve probably heard the term cancel culture or maybe heard about someone being “cancelled” before, but may not know what it really means.
+You probably recognise the phrase or maybe heard about someone being "cancelled" before, but what does cancel culture actually mean?

 What is cancel culture?